dd2480-group8/jadx/report.md

 A CLI tool and GUI tool to generate  Java source code from Android DEX and APK files.
 A decompiler basically.

+**We are focusing on the core module, at /jadx-core with 38K LOC."**

 ## Onboarding experience

 The project builds easily and as documented.
 It uses gradle which is self-contained with its own wrapper.
 Since it's a Java project, it requires a JDK (at least version 8).
 Gradle will run the tests when running **./gradle dist** and **./gradle build**, as instructed in the README.md.
 The project builds and tests without any errors.
 It is also easy to list all the possible build actions with **./gradle tasks**.
 It worked well on both Windows and Linux.